Quintilla Geer Bruton

-Emma Quintilla Geer Bruton (1907-1989) was a philanthropist and library advocate, the namesake for the Bruton Memorial Library in Plant City, Florida.
+Emma Quintilla Geer Bruton (1907–1989) was a philanthropist, author, library advocate, the namesake for the Bruton Memorial Library in Plant City, Florida, as well as that for Bruton-Geer Hall at the University of Florida Levin College of Law in Gainesville, Florida.

 Early life

-Geer was born in Walton, Kentucky and moved to Florida in 1923.
+Geer was born in Walton, Kentucky, and moved to Florida in 1923.
 She graduated from Plant City High School as valedictorian in 1926 and attended Tampa Business College and Brewster Vocational School.
-She married James Bruton Jr. in Tampa, Florida in 1932, he worked as a county judge.
-The two of them purchased 50 acres of land northwest of Plant City, Florida and named it Audubon Acres and created a bird and wildlife sanctuary.
+She married James Bruton Jr. in Tampa, Florida, in 1932.
+He worked as a county judge for Hillsborough County.
+The two of them purchased 50 acres of land northwest of Plant City, Florida, and named it Audubon Acres.
+There they created a peaceful bird and wildlife sanctuary.
 Bruton was president of Woman's Club of Plant City, and when Interstate 4 was built through the middle of Audubon Acres, she turned her attentions to library advocacy.

 Library advocacy

 As chairman of the Plant City's Woman's Club, Bruton started the Plant City library, and then went on to develop the countywide library in Hillsborough County.
 She set up the county's first library board and served as committee's chairman on that board for 12 years.
 The Tampa library was built in 1960 during her tenure, as well as many satellite branches, including Ruskin, Brandon and Ybor City.
 Prior to 1960, Tampa's only library was a 2000 volume collection in a former house to serve a city of over 100,000 people.
 Bruton served on the Florida State Library Board from 1961 to 1969 and as the board's chairman in 1961 and 1962.
 For her work with library advocacy she received the Book of the Month Club's Dorothy Canfield Fisher Library award for Florida on behalf of the Plant City Public Library in 1963.